 The Doris Brin Walker Legislative Advocacy Committee participates in many Bar related activities throughout the year.
-Most importantly, the Committee drafts and initiates progressive resolutions on behalf of NLGSF for consideration and debate among delegates to the annual State Bar Convention.
-The Conference of California Bar Associations (CCBA) then helps resolutions approved at the State Bar Convention become law through its Legislative Program.
+Most importantly, the Committee drafts and initiates progressive resolutions on behalf of NLGSF for consideration and debate among delegates to the annual Conference of California Bar Associations (CCBA).

 In the past two years, the Committee has drafted and helped pass a variety of progressive California-wide legislation, including the decriminalization of marijuana, ending the solitary confinement of juveniles and abolition of the death penalty.

-- In the past two years, the Committee has submitted five resolutions to the State Bar Convention, which will be held in September in San Diego, CA, advocating for the following positions:
+In the past few years, the Committee has submitted resolutions to the Conference of California Bar Associations (CCBA) advocating for the following positions:

 - Increased funding for Community Boards

 - Compensation to families of unarmed persons killed by police

 - Increased reporting requirements for use of Tasers by law enforcement